 Tofu is actually an amazing dairy-free ricotta cheese substitute for this recipe.
 While you will want to press the tofu before using it to get out excess water, some firm tofu is going to contain more moisture than others.
 That's why I included the optional 2 Tbsp of oat milk- really firm tofu may need a little extra milk to get the right texture.
 The end result should be tofu ricotta that is creamy, thick, and spreadable!

 P.S- Because we are using tofu in this recipe, it is truly a high-protein lasagna with 14 grams of protein per serving!

 Make the vegan puttanesca sauce

-Before making the puttanesca, chop up the shallots and slice the garlic stuffed olives, sun-ripened dried tomatoes, and sweet cherry peppers into thin pieces.
+Before making the puttanesca, chop up the shallots and slice the garlic-stuffed olives and sun-ripened dried tomatoes into thin pieces.
 It's important to chop all the ingredients so they get evenly distributed throughout the sauce.

 Then, add the oil, chopped shallots, & sliced garlic stuffed olives to a pan and sauté for 3 minutes.
-Next, add in the sun- ripened dried tomatoes, sweet cherry peppers, and capers and sauté for another 5 minutes.
+Next, add in the sun-ripened dried tomatoes and capers and sauté for another 5 minutes.
 Last, add in the canned tomato sauce and mix everything together over low heat for an additional minute.

 Layer the lasagna

-First, layer 1 cup of the sauce to the bottom of the pan.
+First, layer 1 cup of the sauce on the bottom of the pan.
 This helps to prevent the noodles from sticking to the pan.